 (ii) pre-moratorium debts for which the company does not have a payment holiday during the moratorium (see section A18),

-(c) a statement from the directors that, in their view, the company is, or is
+(c) a statement from the directors that, in their

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.